$G_2$-instantons over twisted connected sums: an example

-If $\sE_\pm|_{\Sigma_\pm}$ is spherical, then $c_1(\sE_\pm)$ must be non-zero; hence, \autoref{Thm_Gluing} cannot be applied to any of the $\rG_2$--manifolds mass-produced in \cite{Corti2012a} via perpendicular matching.
-This means that the list of currently known $\rG_2$--manifolds to which \autoref{Thm_Gluing} could potentially be applied is relatively short.
-Moreover, it is rather difficult to find suitable $\sE_\pm$.
-Crowley--Nordström \cite{Crowley2014} systematically studied twisted connected sums of building blocks arising from Fano $3$--folds with Picard rank two; in particular, those that arise via non-perpendicular matching.
-This notes shows that for one such twisted connected sum the hypotheses of \autoref{Thm_Gluing} can be satisfied.
+If $\sE_\pm|_{\Sigma_\pm}$ is spherical, then $c_1(\sE_\pm|_{\Sigma_\pm})$ must be non-zero; hence, \autoref{Thm_RigidExample} cannot be applied in situations where $N_+ \cap \fr^*N_- = 0$.
+In particular, this rules out all the examples in \cites{Kovalev2003,Kovalev2011} as well as the mass-produced examples in \cite{Corti2012a}.
+This means that the list of currently known $\Gtwo$--manifolds to which \autoref{Thm_RigidExample} could potentially be applied is relatively short.
+Moreover, it has proved rather difficult to find suitable $\sE_\pm$.

+Crowley and Nordström \cite{Crowley2014} systematically studied twisted connected sums of building blocks arising from Fano $3$--folds with Picard number two; in particular, those that arise from matchings with $N_+ \cap \fr^*N_- \neq 0$.
+This note shows that for one such twisted connected sum the hypotheses of \autoref{Thm_RigidExample} can be satisfied.

-\begin{theorem} There exists a twisted connected sum $Y$ of a pair of Fano-type building blocks $(Z_\pm,\Sigma_\pm)$ arising from \#13 and \#14 in Mori--Mukai's classification Fano $3$--folds with Picard rank two \cite{Mori1981}*{Table 2} admitting a pair of rank $2$ holomorphic vector bundles $\sE_\pm$ as required by \autoref{Thm_Gluing}.
-In particular, each of the resulting twisted connected sums $(Y,\phi_T)$ with $T \gg 1$ carries an irreducible unobstructed $\rG_2$--instanton on an $\SO(3)$--bundle. \end{theorem}
+\begin{theorem} There exists a twisted connected sum $Y$ of a pair of Fano type building blocks $(Z_\pm,\Sigma_\pm)$, arising from \#13 and \#14 in Mori and Mukai's classification of Fano $3$--folds with Picard number two \cite[Table 2]{Mori1981}, admitting a pair of rank $2$ holomorphic vector bundles $\sE_\pm$ as required by \autoref{Thm_RigidExample}.
+In particular, each of the resulting twisted connected sums $(Y,\phi_T)$ with $T \gg 1$ carries an irreducible unobstructed $\Gtwo$--instanton on an $\SO(3)$--bundle. \end{theorem}

+\begin{remark} In earlier work \cite{Walpuski2011} the author constructed examples of irreducible unobstructed $\Gtwo$--instantons over $\Gtwo$--manifolds arising from Joyce's generalised Kummer construction \cites{Joyce1996,Joyce1996a}.
+To the author's best knowledge, \autoref{Thm_Ex} provides the first example of an irreducible unobstructed $\Gtwo$--instanton over a twisted connected sum. \end{remark}

-The method of proof relies mostly on certain arithmetic properties enjoyed by the twisted connected sum listed as \cite{Crowley2014}*{Table 4, Line 16} by Crowley--Nordström.
+The method of proof relies mostly on certain arithmetic properties enjoyed by the twisted connected sum listed as \cite[Table 4, Line 16]{Crowley2014} by Crowley and Nordström.
 A more abstract existence theorem is stated as \autoref{Thm_Abstract}.
 It is an interesting question to ask whether there are any further twisted connected sums to which this result can be applied.

-Finally, it should be pointed out that there is work in progress by Sá Earp et al.~to find more examples to which the more general main result of \cite{SaEarp2013} can be applied to construct $\rG_2$--instantons.
+Finally, it should be pointed out that there is a very recent preprint by Menet, Nordström and Sá Earp \cite{Menet2015} in which they use the more general main result of \cite{SaEarp2013} to construct one $\Gtwo$--instanton.